Photo: Lieselotte van der Meijs

 • Choose shelf-stable vegetables and root vegetables such as carrots, cauliflower and broccoli.
 They have a minimal impact on the climate.

-• Build your own plate: With the World Wildlife Fund diet calculator, you can easily compare different foods and see how much greenhouse gas emissions each food causes.
+• Build your own plate: With the World Wildlife Fund diet calculator below, you can easily compare different foods and see how much greenhouse gas emissions each food causes.

 If you eat meat or fish

-• If you choose meat, eat less – the Nordic dietary guidelines suggest a maximum of 350 grams of meat per week.
+• If you choose meat, eat less – the Swedish National Food Agency recommends a maximum of 350 grams of red meat per week for health reasons.

-• When you eat beef, choose naturally pastured beef.
+• When you eat meat, choose with care.
+Preferably choose Swedish eco-labeled meat such as naturally pastured meat, KRAV-labeled or organic.
 Grazing animals help keep land open, which is important for biodiversity.

 • Reduce the amount of dairy products.
-Dairy products produce relatively high emissions of greenhouse gases, which are mainly due to the cows' digestion.
+Dairy products produce relatively high emissions of greenhouse gases, which are mainly due to grazing animals ruminating and releasing methane gas.

-• Choose fish and seafoods that are sustainably caught and labeled with MSC (Marine Stewarship Council).
+• Choose fish and seafoods that are sustainably caught and labeled with KRAV or MSC (Marine Stewarship Council).

-• With the World Wildlife Fund food guide, you get help choosing sustainable meat, fish and vegetables.
+• With the World Wildlife Fund food guide below, you get help choosing sustainable meat, fish and vegetables.

 Questions and answers about picking foods